Skip to main content

 • Reduced porosity prevents pressure loss

-• Enhanced strenxth for hixh-pressure applications
+• Enhanced strength for high-pressure applications

-• Improved sealinx surfaces
+• Improved sealing surfaces

 Performance Comparison